modal-labs/gpu-glossary/gpu-glossary/host-software/cuda-c.md

   **[thread](/gpu-glossary/device-software/thread) indexing** with the `blockDim` and `threadIdx` built-in variables.

-CUDA C++ programs are compiled by a combination of host C/C++ compiler drivers like `gcc` and the
+CUDA C++ programs are compiled by a combination of host C++ compiler drivers like `gcc` and the
 [NVIDIA CUDA Compiler Driver](/gpu-glossary/host-software/nvcc), `nvcc`.